-(1) Intermediate-level foreign language may be included in

-- (3) A maximum of 6cr of internship can be applied to major. - (4) Course is not eligible for transfer from any other institution. - (5) The last 15cr in journalism and public relations must be taken at IUP. - (6) The foreign language requirement applies to all double majors.
+- (1) Intermediate-level foreign language may be included in Liberal Studies electives. - (2) A grade of "C" or better is required in these courses - (3) A maximum of 6cr of internship can be applied to major. - (4) Course is not eligible for transfer from any other institution. - (5) The last 15cr in journalism and public relations must be taken at IUP - (6) The foreign language requirement applies to all double majors.